 As Fall arrives in Virginia, DW&S Fans embrace apples, pumpkins, and ciders.
 Many visit orchards and farm markets into the Fall season.
-Did you know that one of the nation’s oldest running farm markets – Lynchburg Community Market – is located in Lynchburg, Virginia?
+Did you know that the Lynchburg Community Market is one of the nation’s oldest running farm markets?

 DW&S readers enjoy a story that weaves history with their love of local food and craft beverages.
 Well, we found a market that is not only steeped with Virginia history but is a bounty of local food and wares.